ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.3
+### Release 1.4.4

- - In tolerant mode attribute values can now be surrounded by single quotes.
- - In tolerant mode attribute values can now be without quotes as long as they do not contain spaces and are followed by a white space character.
+ - Fixed off by 1 error that caused reallocation error for long XML messages.

 ## <a name="description">Description</a>